 30010E03 0013 300C5F7B 0013 300C63C4 0013 30105F54 0013 3001030C 0007 300C5F7C 0007 300C6468 0007

 To use the code, select the SSC class, turn the code on as the car name reads "X X X", then turn it off until another car appears while the "X X X" name remains (you cannot continue if the car does not appear in the menu) and turn it on again in the track selection screen.

-Use GameShark code 30010224 0001 to display debug text, then press R1, R2, L1, or L2 to show result screen when the debug display appears.
+Use GameShark code 30010224 0001 to display a debug menu; when it appears, a prompt to press either R1, R2, L1, or L2 will appear.
 The debug menu is identical across all versions of the game.

-Set 0x39 to RAM address 0x80010000 in menu screen, or when the code above is active (per the "2PSTDB" prompt), press Start on controller 2 in menu screen to enter a flag debug screen.
+Set 0x39 to RAM address 0x80010000 on the menu screen, or when the main debug code is active (per the "2PSTDB" prompt), press Start on controller 2 on the menu screen to enter the Flag Debug menu.